General Leveling Tips

 Listed below are the Malignant Hearts that are useful for this build, ranked by importance.
 Stats displayed reflect what a level 20 character would receive as a drop.
 Note that this list is based on the limited pool of Malignant Heart drops until World Tier 3 is unlocked.
 All other heart option become available in World Tier 3, so if you do not find one of these right away – do not worry.
 Malignant Hearts are primarily farm in the endgame.

 Your first 20 skill points are used to acquire all of your skills, filling in passive points only as needed to get to the next tier.
 The allocation of these points is listed below.

-As you can see in the table above, we have all of our skills and our Key Passive.
+As you can see in the table above, we have all of our skills are obtained within the first 26 points.
 This completes our entire skill bar relatively quickly.
 If you are making a Seasonal Character, you already start with 10 skill points, so it is even faster.

 Your complete skill bar will look like this:

 Now that you are ready to fight the hordes of hell with all your skills filled out, we can fill in your passive points with each level up.
 As for which passives to take once you have completed your skill load-out and Key Passive, we recommend the following ranked by importance.

 - Slaying Strike to Level 3

 - Expose Vulnerability to Level 3